amitzed/project_2/README.md

 ### In Builing this project, *Node.js, Mongoose, Express and EJS* were used and adhered to the MVC file structure.
 Additionally, several models had all 7 RESTful routes used and full CRUD.

 ### The logo animation and other animations were the most fun to create.
-In the app, custom guitar specs can be added, edited, updated, deleted.
+In the app, after a user account is created, custom guitar specs can be added, edited, updated, deleted.
 In the future, I would like for the guitar pictures to be more specific to each instrument's build.

 <p align="center">